--reset [-pid processID |-iice iiceID]
+-reset [-pid process/D |-iice iice/D]

 Clears the trigger.
-If the -pid argument is specified, resets the trigger on every IICE on the debugger instantiation identified by processID; if the -lice argument is specified, resets the trigger only on the IICE unit specified by iiceID.
+If the -pid argument is specified, resets the trigger on every IICE on the debugger instantiation identified by processID; if the -iice argument is specified, resets the trigger only on the IICE unit specified by iiceID.